Economic botany: Echinacea

-One of many herbal remedies out there, Echinacea represents a sizable industry.
+One of many herbal remedies, Echinacea is a significant commercial product.
 Many people take echinacea for cold and flu-like symptoms, but studies show that the plant has had mixed success fighting these viruses.
 However, those same studies show the plant possibly being useful for the treatment of upper respiratory infections.
 NCCAM is currently studying echinacea for the treatment of upper respiratory infections as well as its effect on the immune system.

 American ginseng

 American ginseng has a long history of improving the immune system to reduce the symptoms of the cold and flu.
 American ginseng (Panax quinguefolius L) root is a popular herb.
 Steamed American ginseng roots proved to be helpful against cancer.
 In the study, when scientists heated the American ginseng up to 120 degrees Celsius and exposed cancer cells to Ginsenoside for 72 hours, the cells' proliferation was determined.
 The study showed that P. quinguefolius red American ginseng could be an herbal medicine with the ability to reduce cancer.